lasercata/KRIS/README.md

 The name come from the esperanto for cryptosystem, "kriptosistemo" ("KRIptoSistemo").

 You can generate your own RSA keys.
-They will be stored in `KRIS/Data/RSA_keys`, encrypted with AES, using the application password as base for the key.
+They will be stored in `KRIS/Data/RSA_keys`.
+You can choose a password in the generate window, it will encrypted your key with AES-256-CBC.

 ![Screenshot_2021 04 13_23h55 02](https://user-images.githubusercontent.com/67599917/114626132-cc3b3780-9ca2-11eb-9ecf-e6bebc825e7c.png)